Dutch woman rescued after health crisis on Antarctic cruise

 Share via Email

-WELLINGTON, New Zealand — A Dutch tourist aboard a cruise ship near Antarctica who suffered a suspected stroke has been successfully evacuated to a U.S. base on the frozen continent.
+WELLINGTON, New Zealand — A Dutch tourist aboard a cruise ship near Antarctica who suffered a suspected stroke was successfully evacuated Tuesday to a U.S. base on the frozen continent.

-New Zealand's Rescue Coordination Centre said the 66-year-old woman was flown by the ship's helicopter to McMurdo Station on Tuesday and will fly to New Zealand on Wednesday where she will receive further medical treatment.
+New Zealand's Rescue Coordination Centre said the 66-year-old woman was flown on the ship's helicopter to McMurdo Station and is to fly on Wednesday to New Zealand, where she will receive further medical treatment.

-Senior Search and Rescue Officer Chris Henshaw said the inhospitable conditions make medical rescues in the region complex and challenging.
+Chris Henshaw, a senior search and rescue officer, said conditions in Antarctica make medical rescues complex and challenging.

+"It's a long way from anywhere," he said.
+"There's not a lot of support out there."

 He said the woman was cared for by a doctor aboard the cruise ship Ortelius, which sailed 670